 Vonage video uses webRTC for audio-video communications and consists of client libraries for web, IOS and Android, as well as server SDKs and REST API.
 More information can be found here https://tokbox.com/developer/guides/basics/#opentok-platform.

-- Session: a logical group of connections and streams.
+- Session: A session is a logical group of connections and streams.
 Connections within the same session can exchange messages.
 Think of a session as the “room” where participants can interact with each other.
+Sessions should not be reused as it makes troubleshooting difficult and your implementation potentially less secure.

-- Connection: an endpoint that participates in a session and is capable of sending and receiving messages.
-A connection has a presence, it is either connected and can receive messages, or it’s disconnected.
+- Connection: is an endpoint that participates in a session and is capable of sending and receiving messages.
+A connection has presence, it is either connected and can receive messages, or it’s disconnected.

 - Stream: media stream between two connections.
 This means that actual bytes containing media are being exchanged.